rarelygoeshere/WordleWeb/README.md

 # [Zaratustra](https://zaratustra.itch.io/)
 - [Plusdle](https://zaratustra.itch.io/plusdle) Wordle spinoff where you deduce a hidden sum instead of a word.
 Published on August 30, 2022
 - [Xdle](https://zaratustra.itch.io/xdle) Wordle spinoff where you deduce a hidden number within a specified range, typically between 1 and 1,000, using a series of mathematical clues provided after each guess.​ Published on May 24, 2022
-- [Dordle](https://zaratustra.itch.io/dordle) A Wordle clone where you solve two puzzles simultaneously.
+- [Dordle](https://zaratustra.itch.io/dordle)/[1](https://dordlegame.io/)  A Wordle clone where you solve two words simultaneously.
 Published on January 21, 2022

+# Kenneth Crawford
+- [Octordle](https://www.britannica.com/games/octordle/)/[1](https://octordlegame.io/) Same core gameplay as Wordle, but you have to attempt eight words simultaneously, plus other variants.
+Published on February 2022

 [Actorle](https://actorle.com/) - Wordle but you have to guess Actors